Jamersom-silva/Jamersom-silva/README.md

 ## 👨‍💻 About Me

-I'm a backend developer focused on building Python-based solutions to solve real-world business problems.
+I'm a Python backend developer focused on building solutions that solve real-world business problems.
-I prioritize clean, organized, and efficient code, aiming to deliver practical impact.

 I have experience developing RESTful APIs using Django and Django REST Framework, including authentication, role-based access control, and automated testing.

-I’ve built real-world solutions such as scheduling APIs, file management systems, and internal tools that improved business processes and reduced operational losses.
+I’ve built systems such as scheduling APIs, file management platforms, and financial applications.
+During my experience at Americanas, I developed internal tools to optimize operations, including a product expiration control system that reduced losses by approximately 30%, an inventory management solution for data-driven decisions, and an IMEI registration system that supported device recovery after theft incidents.
+I have a solid foundation in algorithms, data structures, and object-oriented programming, along with hands-on experience in Docker, CI/CD, and asynchronous processing with Celery.

-Currently improving my skills in backend systems, automation, and scalable applications.
+Currently focused on improving my skills in backend systems, automation, and scalable applications.

 ---